Robydoidao2006/jobTrackingSystem/README.md

 takes user input and organizes it in order for the user to keep track of his/her job search.

 https://robydoidao2006.github.io/jobsearch/

+V.4.0 ~ Date: 11/09/2018.
+#### Major technical inprovement.
+- User input is now stored on the localStorage.

 V.3.0 ~ Date: 11/08/2018.
 #### Major visual improvements.
 - Fixed divs proportion